AdobeDocs/campaign-web.en/help/v8/get-started/permissions.md

 # Permissions {#permissions}

-Each user in Adobe Campaign has its own permissionss and restrictions in the application.

-The user can be a part of operators group and will inherit the permissions of the group.
+Each user in Adobe Campaign has its own permissions and restrictions in the application.
+The user can be a part of operators group and inherits the permissions of the group.

 According to its permissions, an operator can :